Movie and Book Reviews: How to Write a Great Critique

 In both movies, a romantic aspect is brought out in the most twisted of ways that can be imagined and also intertwined with conflicting position in the leadership of Italy as illustrated through the historical plot twist in the movies.
 The women in the films play an integral role and paint effectively the romantic role in twisted ways which if incorporated with the color use in the movie production give the movies a balanced feel between romance and war.
 The photography of soldiers together with the sound production is exemplary go to a greater extent of giving the movies a victorious and historical feel aspect.
 However, Vincere fails to connect with a modern day audience which did not grow up during the era of Mussolini for it comes out as pretty difficult in making a connection between his private life inferences to his rather dictatorial public persona.

 - Celli, Carlo and Marga Cottino-Jones. _A New Guide to Italian Cinema ._ New York : Palgrave Macmillan , 2007.

 - Milicent, Marcus. ""Visconti's Senso The Risorgimento According to Gramsci"."
 Millabon, William. _Italian Film in the Light of Neorealism._ Princeton : Princeton University Press , 1986.
 12-45.

 - Thompson, Kristin and David Bordwell. _Film History: An Introduction ._ New York : McGraw-Hill , 2003.

 We are here ready to take your order to save you time so that you can carry on with more important things in life.
-Our team of professional writers comes from a variety of academic backgrounds so can help you with any type of book or movie review essay.
+Our professional essay writers comes from a variety of academic backgrounds so can help you with any type of book or movie review essay.